storage

 type SessionStats struct {

-// SessionCount is the number of leaf nodes matching the filter.
+// SessionCount is the number of distinct first-class sessions touched by

 SessionCount int